aoljaca/CS-305/README.md

 # Briefly summarize your client, Artemis Financial, and their software requirements.
 Who was the client?
 What issue did they want you to address?

 Artemis Financial is a financial consulting company that develops individualized financial plans for savings, retirement, investments, and insurance for their patrons.
 Artemis Financial desired to modernize its operations and, as a crucial part of the success of its custom software, they wanted to implement and apply the most current and effective software security.
-Artemis Financial has a RESTful web application programming interface (API)
+Artemis Financial has a RESTful web application programming interface (API).

 # What did you do particularly well in identifying their software security vulnerabilities?
 Why is it important to code securely?
 What value does software security add to a company’s overall wellbeing?